yabinmeng/nosqlbench-build-docs/site/content/workloads_101/10_stmt_naming.md

 For example, the full name of statement1 above would be `doc1--block1--stmt1`.

-**NOTE:**
-If you anticipate wanting to get metrics for a specific statement in addition to the other metrics, then you will want to adopt the habit of naming all your op templates something basic and descriptive.
+👉 If you anticipate wanting to get metrics for a specific statement in addition to the other metrics, then you will want to adopt the habit of naming all your op templates something basic and descriptive.